KartikyeThakur/Visualizing-Traffic-Accidents-Patterns-and-Insights/README.md

 # Visualizing-Traffic-Accidents-Patterns-and-Insights

 ## Description
-Analyze & visualize US traffic accident data using Python.
-Explore road conditions, weather, time, & severity to uncover insights.
-Visualizations include maps, time-series, & severity breakdowns to enhance road safety strategies.
+This project analyzes traffic accident data to identify patterns related to road conditions, weather, and time of day.
+It visualizes accident hotspots and contributing factors using various Python libraries for data manipulation and visualization.
+The project includes steps for data cleaning, exploratory data analysis, and creating informative visualizations to gain insights into traffic accidents across the US.

 ## Acknowledgements
 - **Data Source**: The data used in this project comes from the [US Accidents Dataset](https://www.kaggle.com/sobhanmoosavi/us-accidents) by Sobhan Moosavi on Kaggle.